 Knurl

 Knurl embodies the fusion of art, science, and technology, offering a different approach to music instrument design and its practice.
 Inspired by knurling, a process that enhances rotation as a metaphor for circularity, Knurl emphasizes the collaboration between sustainable and socio design technologies and the needs of artistic productions and its performers.
-This project introduces a new era of musical exploration, facilitated by sustainable materials, creating self customization, sound design ownership and innovative design thinking in music practice.
+This project explores a new era of musical exploration, facilitated by sustainable materials, creating self customization, sound design ownership and innovative design thinking in music practice.

 Knurl can be considered: